Remiswl/necromunda_symfony/README.md

 	* Manage gangers' statistics
 	* Add resources
 	* others?
-* Manage your gang (/manage) - Ask the user's login and password or create a profil
+* Manage your gang (/users - /gangs) - allow modify gang data
 * Start a battle (/battle):
 	* add buttons to roll dices to choose the ground, roll dices for attacks, etc.
 	* a single page with information about the ground, the gangs, etc.?